How Your Body Tells You that You Aren't Getting Enough Protein

 - Slow Recovery from Exercise or Injuries

-Insufficient protein intake could be a contributing factor if you find that your body takes longer to recover after exercise or injuries.
+Insufficient protein intake could contribute if your body recovers after exercise or injuries.
 Protein is crucial for repairing damaged tissues and supporting the recovery process.
 Without enough protein, your body may struggle to rebuild and heal properly, leading to prolonged recovery.

 - Hair, Skin, and Nail Problems